Witnesses describe shocking scene as Belleville grapples with overdose 'crisis' | CBC News

 "We need funds … human resources, capital resources to get in front of this," Ellis said.
 "I don't see anything on the horizon."

+Five individuals … were outside, walking on the sidewalk, and all five of them collapsed at the exact same time.- J.J.
+Cormier, John Howard Society of Belleville

-Juby said watching so many people he knows overdose at the same time was frustrating and scary, adding he worries for his friends.
+Juby said watching so many people he knows overdose at the same time was frustrating and scary.